Amazon To Build Homeless Shelter In Its New Seattle Headquarters

 It is their battery solution to compete with Tesla.
 Save us Neo.

-equal opportunity homelessness (Score:1)
+equal opportunity homelessness (Score:2)

 "...life-saving work every day for women, children, and families experiencing homelessness..."